CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly articulates specific capabilities, provides explicit 'Use when' and 'Activates for' clauses with natural trigger terms, and occupies a well-defined niche around the Lockheed Martin Cyber Kill Chain framework.
-It follows best practices by using third person voice, listing concrete actions, and covering multiple natural keyword variations that users would employ.
+This is an excellent skill description that clearly articulates specific capabilities, provides explicit trigger guidance with both 'Use when' and 'Activates for' clauses, and occupies a well-defined niche around the Lockheed Martin Cyber Kill Chain framework.
+It uses proper third-person voice throughout and includes natural keywords that users in cybersecurity would actually use.
+The description is concise yet comprehensive.

 DimensionReasoningScore